 Every year, cybercriminals generate millions of dollars through fraudulent activity and a large portion comes from illegal caller ID spoofing.
 If scammers start using your number to conduct their illicit activities, it delivers a huge blow to the reputation of your company.

-There are some cases where telephone companies can trace the origin of the call to find out who spoofed them.
+There are some cases where telephone companies can trace the origin of the call to find out who the spoofer is.
 But getting this information takes a lot of time and it rarely produces significant results.
-Moreover, attempting to find out who is using your number using your own resources can be even more time-consuming, not to mention expensive.

-Related: Watch Hiya’s vice president, Chris Sorensen talk about business spoofing and what you can do about it in this recent webinar recording.
+Related: Learn more about business spoofing and what you can do about it in this Hiya webinar recording.

 Lawmakers, consumers, and leading voice performance providers like Hiya have advocated for the implementation of tools that help reduce the impact of illegally spoofed calls.
 The STIR/SHAKEN standard was recently introduced in the US and is designed to help carriers identify incoming calls.

 In simple terms, the STIR/SHAKEN standard categorizes incoming calls depending on their attestation level.
 But, even though this feature can help consumers, it does little to protect the companies whose numbers are being spoofed.